SciSharp/Tensor.NET/Readme.md

 # Tensor.NET

 Tensor.NET is a lightweight and high-performance tensor library which provides numpy-like operations but .NET style interfaces.
 It supports generic tensor, Linq, C# native slices and so on.
-It is young so that it may may lack some features or have some BUGs.
-Please tell us on github or via email, thank you!

 ## Why using Tensor.NET